-45 Essential Back to School Products For Your Kids
+The 45 Best Back to School Supplies, Lunch Boxes, Backpacks, And More For Your Kids

-From backpacks and lunch boxes to art supplies and sweet kicks, it's all here.
+From backpacks and lunch boxes to back-to-school supplies and kids shoes, it's all here.

 Doesn’t matter if a kid‘s going into first grade or 10th, enjoys school or hates it, one thing will always be true: they love getting free stuff.
 Between the clothes and kicks, the gadgets, pens, and bookbags, back-to-school shopping equals a lot of new swag.
 It’s pretty much Christmas hidden under the guise of “learning.”

 RELATED: The Best Lunch Boxes And Bags for Back to School

 And while dropping all that cash makes you cringe as a parent, kids do need things.
 They can’t turn in homework on recycled paper from your office or roll into class wearing shoes with holes.
 So to help you get a beat on all the cool stuff, before they try to sell you on the whole store, we’ve put together this ultimate buyer’s guide to this year’s best back-to-school gear.